 Also, make sure you’re up-to-date with current Colorado laws.
 Obstruction of/obstructing a police officer is a Class 2 Misdemeanor in Colorado, which means that if charged with this offense you could be sentenced to three to twelve months in a Colorado county jail.
 If you are a minor and/or you have no existing criminal record, the judge can impose a probationary period without any jail time.

 If you have been charged with resisting or obstructing a police officer, it’s necessary that you contact a criminal defense attorney immediately.
 Boulder attorney Phil Clark can examine current Colorado laws, and determine if the facts in your case point to a legitimate offense.
 If you’d like to contend the charges, his experienced and knowledgeable defense can help you protect your future.

 You have a range of Boulder attorneys available to you, and the law offices of Phil Clark intend to provide you with a caring and expert defense during this difficult time.
 As you search for Boulder lawyers to build your defense, contact Boulder attorney Phil Clark for a free appraisal of your case and an opportunity to talk about the specific needs of your situation.
-For more information about criminal defense attorneys in Boulder, or to contact a Boulder attorney now, go to philclarklaw.com.
+Send us the quick contact form online and we will reach out to you.